 You only need a few simple ingredients to make the butternut squash soup.
-Let's take a look at the following ingredients and how we might be able to find a healthier choice if possible.
+Let's take a look at the following key ingredients for the recipe and how we might be able to find a healthier choice.

-Aromatics – Garlic cloves and chopped onion pair well with the butternut squash and gives the soup a great flavor.
+- Aromatics – Garlic cloves and chopped onion pair well with the butternut squash and give the soup a great flavor.

 🍏 How To Make It Healthy

 To make a healthy butternut squash soup, I used key ingredient swaps to make this a more macro-friendly and calorie-conscious dish.
 Here are some key tweaks I made:

 - Skip the heavy cream and/or sour cream.
 Instead, opt for light coconut milk or low-fat milk.

 - Omit the butter and use cooking spray to sauté the aromatics